Perirhinal cortex

+Brodmann areas of a medial section of the right hemisphere.

 The perirhinal cortex is a cortical region in the medial temporal lobe that is made up of Brodmann areas 35 and 36.
 It receives highly processed sensory information from all sensory regions, and is generally accepted to be an important region for memory.
 It is bordered caudally by postrhinal cortex or parahippocampal cortex (homologous regions in rodents and primates, respectively) and ventrally and medially by entorhinal cortex.

 Structure

 The perirhinal cortex is composed of two regions: areas 36 and 35.
 Area 36 is sometimes divided into three subdivisions: 36d is the most rostral and dorsal, 36r ventral and caudal, and 36c the most caudal.
 Area 35 can be divided in the same manner, into 35d and 35v (for dorsal and ventral, respectively).

 Area 36 is six-layered, dysgranular, meaning that its layer IV is relatively sparse.
 Area 35 is agranular cortex (lacking any cells in layer IV).

 Function

 The perirhinal cortex is involved in both visual perception and memory; it facilitates the recognition and identification of environmental stimuli.
 Lesions to the perirhinal cortex in both monkeys and rats lead to the impairment of visual recognition memory, disrupting stimulus-stimulus associations and object-recognition abilities.

 The perirhinal cortex is also involved in item memory, especially in coding familiarity or recency of items.
 Rats with a damaged perirhinal cortex seemed unable to tell novel objects from familiar ones—they were still more interested in exploring when novel objects were present, but examined the novel and familiar objects equally, unlike undamaged rats.
 Thus, other brain regions are capable of noticing unfamiliarity, but the perirhinal cortex is needed to associate the feeling with a specific source.